You’ve heard it many times before.

 One of his biggest viral posts (about reality TV star Farrah Abraham (“Teen Mom”) making a sex tape) reached millions of people and generated over 10 million views over the course of seven months.

 Imagine 200 people reading your post at every moment.
 That translates to 2000+ visitors to your blog per day.

-As you can see, the effort you put into creating epic content will truly pay off.
+As you can see, the effort you put into creating viral content will truly pay off.
 Sure, you can never be certain that a particular post will go viral.

-But by studying viral content, you can learn from it and, instead of reinventing the wheel, simply improve on it to create better content.
+But by studying before creating viral content, you can learn from it and, instead of reinventing the wheel, simply improve on it to create better content.

 How to Recognize Epic Content

 Developing a content marketing strategy is important.
-It guides your content creation process and yields enormous rewards.
+It guides your content creation process to accomplish written and visual content marketing that is focused and which will yield enormous rewards.